The Deadly Danger of Blind Patriotism and Jingoism

 In 1913, participants of The Battle of Gettysburg got together for a reunion:

 VIDEO - GETTYSBURG Reunion - http://youtu.be/yt7qvuHSg6U

 The biggest danger we face in the USA today is blind patriotism and jingoism.
-The government of the USA is evil and has been using the US military for evil (interventionist) purposes abroad since the time of Spanish American War (1898).
+The government of the USA is evil and has been using the US military for evil (interventionist) purposes abroad since the Spanish American War (1898).

 See: Spanish American War – http://en.wikipedia.org/wiki/Spanish%E2%80%93American_War

 No American soldiers have “fought for our freedom” since the US Civil War 150 years ago… and these soldiers were those who fought against federal tyranny and for freedom.

 No US soldiers “fought for our freedom” during the Spanish American War, World War I, World War II, Korea, Vietnam, Iraq, and Afghanistan.
 All of these were/are wars of aggression and foreign intervention, and had/have nothing whatsoever to do with “fighting for our freedom”.

 In fact, we in the USA today have little-to-no freedom at all because of these continuous wars of foreign intervention, since 1898, and especially since the onset of the so-called War on Terror.